PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Everybody Draw Mohammed Day

-The protest migrated over to Facebook where a page was created -- “Everybody Draw Mohammed Day!” -- encouraging users to post images of the prophet on May 20th as Norris had instructed.
+The protest migrated over to Facebook where a page titled “Everybody Draw Mohammed Day!” (now removed) was launched, urging viewers to post images of the prophet on May 20th.
 The Facebook group attracted over 100,000 fans and the campaign gained considerable media attention.
+Additionally, the blog Citizens Against Citizens Against Humor was created as a fictional sponsor of Norris’ first drawing.
+On May 9th, YouTuber thunderf00t uploaded a video in support of the event, gathering more than 450,000 views and 14,200 comments over the next five years (shown below).